Farzy/farzy.org/content/about/_index.en.md

 # About me :man:

-My name is Farzad, I'm a seasoned DevOps and SRE Manager, Head of SRE at [Qonto](https://qonto.com), ex-Head of Platform at [Kapten](https://kapten.com).
+My name is Farzad, I'm a seasoned DevOps and SRE Manager, Head of SRE at [Gitguardian](https://gitguardian.com), ex-Head of SRE at [Qonto](https://qonto.com), ex-Head of Platform at [Kapten](https://kapten.com).
 I'm also an avid reader and bookworm :books: (fiction, comics, science-fiction, essays… and computer books of course :smile:).

 # About books :books: